richardbwang/RW-Template/README.md

    - Open the Extensions view (`Ctrl/Cmd+Shift+X`)
    - Search for and install **"VEX Robotics Extension"** by VEX Robotics

-3. **Import the Project ZIP**
+3. **Set up the project folder**
-   - Download the ZIP file from the release section below.
+   - Download the latest version's ZIP file titled **`RW-Template.zip`** (not the source code files) from the [Releases](https://github.com/richardbwang/RW-Template/releases) section below
-   - Open the **VEX Extension sidebar** in VS Code.
-   - Click `Import Project`
-   - Choose the downloaded ZIP file.
+   - Unzip the downloaded file
+   - Open the resulting folder with Visual Studio Code
-   - If you are an existing user, copy and paste the custom folder of the old version into the new project for updating to newer versions.
+   - If you are an existing user, copy and paste the **custom** folder of the old version into the new project for updating to newer versions

 ---